 The One Thing That Determines Success

 In October 2016, we held our very first Leadership Summit and were blown away by what we learned about innovation and the future of the financial industry.
-Below is an article from J.P Nicols, a leading voice for innovation, strategy and leadership, and his work has been featured in top publications and conferences.
+Below is an article from JP Nicols, a leading voice for innovation, strategy and leadership.
+His work has been featured in top publications and conferences.

 The average lifespan atop any corporate leaderboard, whether it's the Fortune 500 or any other peer group listing, is getting shorter and shorter.
 Business cycles are growing increasingly brief and volatile.
 Yesterday's top companies are soon long forgotten, and today's leaders are already watching out for tomorrow's darlings in their rearview mirror.

 Success is unfortunately a poor teacher.
 We become so focused on perfecting all of the things that made us successful in the first place that we don't notice when those things become less relevant in a changing environment.

 How is that some companies seem to defy the gravitational pull of these forces?
 How do some companies always find new ways to keep the growth engine going?
 How do they transition their company's focus from low growth products to high growth products?

 The short answer, in a word, is innovation.